 Our Research Review Committee is comprised of Summit Medical Group physicians and staff who manage all medical clinical trials, determine the scientific/ethical merits, and identify the potential impact of clinical research on patients.

-Also known as clinical trials, medical research involves patients (often referred to as subjects) who might benefit from new treatments that are not yet available.
-Researchers use clinical trials to test a medication, device, treatment approach, or medication dose.
-Most research includes a panel of experts, also known as investigators, who decide how best to use the new treatment.
+Also known as clinical trials, clinical research involves patients who might benefit from new treatments that are not yet available.
+Research physicians use clinical research to test a medication, device, treatment approach, or medication dose.
+All research includes a panel of experts, also known as physician investigators, who decide how best to use the new treatment.
 The investigators also identify the types of patients who are likely to benefit most from the treatment.
 To be eligible for a clinical trial, the patients must fit certain criteria.

 During a clinical trial, the researchers track and make note of all the changes (data) subjects experience as a result of the treatment they are given.
 The data are then used to make decisions about whether to use the medication, device, or treatment for a wide range of patients.